nhsengland/it-standards/Services/service-procurement.md

 ### Accessibility

 All user-facing services (both standard and administrative use) must meet the required levels of accessibility.
+This is both a legal as well as a moral requirement.

 See the [accessibility development standards](application-development/common-dev/accessibility.md) page for more detail.